P0442

 Yes — EVAP small leak codes do not usually affect engine safety or power.

-Tighten the gas cap until it clicks, drive a few days, and see if the monitor completes — if the light returns, schedule EVAP diagnosis.
+Tighten the gas cap until it clicks, drive a few days, and see if the monitor completes.
+If the light returns, schedule EVAP diagnosis.

 Strong fuel smell or visible leaking at the tank — minimize driving and get inspection.